Kerimacher/Kerimacher/README.md

 ### Hi there, I'm Kerimcan! 👋

-I'm a Computer Programming student at KTÜ, passionate about data, backend development, and building efficient systems.
+I'm a Computer Programming student at KTU, passionate about data, backend development, and building efficient systems.

 ---